system-zero/system-zero/data/docs/i.md

 var i = 12
 # It might work, but there is no guarrantee.

-# Constant type (those types can not be reassigned) (not at tinyscript).
+# Constant type (those types can not be reassigned)
 const c = "constant"
-# But they might be modified, so not exactly a constant.
+# But they might be modified (for now), so not exactly a constant.

 # Variables or Constants initialized with string literals, should be freed explicitly.
 # The C-string interface offers some ways to create and manage C-strings.
 Those share
 # many rules with C, and dangers too!

-# functions can be defined in arbitrary nested level
+# functions can be defined in arbitrary nested level, in fact a whole unit can be a
+function

 func fu () {
   func fua () {